DSD-DBS/capella-collab-manager/CONTRIBUTING.md

    make start
    ```

-2. Verify that the server runs, e.g. by navigating to
+2. Verify that the server runs, e.g., by navigating to
    [Well Known](http://localhost:8083/default/.well-known/openid-configuration)

 ### Option 2: Create a self signed certificate